9001/copyparty/bin/hooks/README.md

 these programs either take zero arguments, or a filepath (the affected file), or a json message with filepath + additional info

+> **note:** in addition to event hooks (the stuff described here), copyparty has another api to run your programs/scripts while providing way more information such as audio tags / video codecs / etc and optionally daisychaining data between scripts in a processing pipeline; if that's what you want then see [mtp plugins](../mtag/) instead

 # after upload
 * [notify.py](notify.py) shows a desktop notification